-The road from Chefchaouen to Moulay Idriss Zerhoun passed through a mountainous region, with small, entirely forested mountains.
-From time to time, the snaky road crossed a path with ample views.
-A herd of weak sheep grazed on a hill in the shade of some trees.
+The road from Chefchaouen to Moulay Idriss Zerhoun passed through a mountainous region with small forested mountains.
+From time to time, the serpentine road crossed a mountain pass with ample views.
+A flock of weak sheep grazed on a hill in the shade of some trees.

-In Ouezzane, I had to cross the city three times until I found out the right exit toward Meknes.
-On the outskirts of the city, a Moroccan waved at me the classical sign for selling hashish, cannabis, or marijuana.
-I couldn’t find any decent place to eat en route.
-I felt embarrassed to eat at a restaurant where Moroccan men enjoyed their tea, so I arrived in Moulay Idriss very hungry.
+In Ouezzane, I had to cross the town three times until I found the right exit toward Meknes.
+On the outskirts of the town, a Moroccan waved at me the classical sign for selling hashish, cannabis, or marijuana.
+Further on, I couldn’t find any decent place to eat en route.
+I felt embarrassed to eat at a restaurant where Moroccan men stared at me while enjoying their tea, so I arrived in Moulay Idriss very hungry.

-In Moulay Idriss, I couldn’t find the accommodation on GPS and I got lost somewhere on the outskirts of the town.
-I parked at the entrance to the medina, and asked at a shop the name of the nearby gate.
+In Moulay Idriss, I couldn’t find the accommodation on GPS, and I got lost somewhere on the outskirts of the town.
+I parked at the entrance to the medina and asked the name of the gate at a nearby shop.
 Then, I called the guesthouse, spoke a combination of French and English, and told them I sat in front of Bab Zar – one of the entrance gates to the medina.
-The lady on the phone said ‘Ok, ok, wait, wait!’
+The lady on the phone said: “Ok, ok, wait, wait!”

 While I was waiting in front of Bab Zar, a Moroccan woman wearing a black gallabia and a black hijab on her head approached me.
-She beckoned me to join her, and repeatedly said ‘Kasbah Senhaji, Kasbah Senhaji.’
+She beckoned me to join her and repeatedly said: ‘Kasbah Senhaji, Kasbah Senhaji’ (the name of the place where I had booked a room).
 She immediately recognized me as I was the only tourist.
-I would have never known whom I had to meet as all women looked the same for me.
-She encouraged me to drive through the crowded souq, full of donkeys and people – something I would never have dared to do by myself.
-Near Kasbah Senhaji, my host showed me a big parking lot, where I could safely park in exchange for little money – if the owner had something to do in the area, he parked his donkey there, too.
+However, I would have never known whom I had to meet as all women looked the same for me.
+She encouraged me to drive through the crowded souq, full of donkeys and people – something I would have never dared to do by myself.
+Near Kasbah Senhaji, my host showed me a big parking lot, where I could safely park the car in exchange for little money.
+Moroccans parked their donkeys there, too.

 At the guesthouse, the landlady struggled to carry my luggage upstairs.
-She put me up in a nice room, with beautifully decorated curtains, and a wonderful tadelakt on the walls (my favorite finishing).
-The landlady’s boy seemed a bit handicapped.
-He always seemed to speak something in Arabic, but nobody listened to him.
-I ordered skewers and salad in the guesthouse’s menu, even though they cost almost double than in a normal eatery.
+She put me up in a nice room with beautifully decorated curtains and a wonderful tadelakt on the walls (my favorite finishing).
+The landlady’s son seemed a bit handicapped.
+He always murmured something in Arabic, but nobody listened to him.
+In the afternoon, I ordered skewers and salad from the guesthouse’s menu even though they cost almost double than in a simple eatery.
 I enjoyed my late lunch on the terrace in front of my room.
-There, I met a gentleman from Rabat, Allal Driss, who stayed at the guesthouse until he completed the restorations at his holiday house in Moulay Idriss.
+There, I met a gentleman from Rabat, Allal Driss, who stayed at the guesthouse until he would complete the restoration works at his holiday house in Moulay Idriss.

 Short Description.
 In the first part of the day, I went to the archaeological site of Volubilis.
 After a quick lunch, I returned to Moulay Idriss, where Zakariae took me to the panoramic lookout.